-Differentiating Obsessive-Compulsive Disorders from Obsessive Compulsive Personality Disorder

-Those with obsessive-compulsive personality disorder (OCPD) share many features with those who have obsessivecompulsive disorder (OCD).
-According to the American Psychological Association's Diagnostic and Statistical Manual of Mental Disorders (APA DSM-V, 2013), these traits include a strict adherence to perfectionism, rigidity, and inability to show affection.
-However, obsessive-compulsive personality disorder (OCPD) differs from the obsessivecompulsive disorder (OCD) in that OCD is an anxiety disorder.
+Differentiating Obsessive-Compulsive Disorders from Obsessive Compulsive Personality Disorder include a strict adherence to perfectionism, rigidity, and inability to show affection.
+However, obsessive-compulsive personality disorder (OCPD) differs from the obsessive-compulsive disorder (OCD) in that OCD is an anxiety disorder.
 The main difference is that those with OCD have thoughts they know are intrusive and do not want, while those with OCPD believe their thoughts and behaviors are justified.

-Devoid of feelings, those with OCD revert to compulsive cleaning, washing, checking and rechecking, and other repetitive acts.
-This pervasive preoccupation with orderliness, perfectionism, and ritual comes at the expense of flexibility and empathy.
-Patients with OCD experience intrusive thoughts and obsessions that drive their ritualistic behavior.
+Those with obsessive-compulsive personality disorder (OCPD) share many features with those who have obsessive-compulsive disorder (OCD).
+According to the American Psychological Association's Diagnostic and Statistical Manual of Mental Disorders (APA DSM-V, 2013), these traits that drive their ritualistic behavior.
 The OCD is riddled with anxiety and often uses these ritualistic acts in the attempt to reduce their anxiety.
 People who suffer from this disorder have a great deal of shame, which often leads them to withdraw and isolate themselves.
 Their obsessions may include concerns about germs and the fear that they will contaminate themselves and others.
 To guard against the shame of having emotions and feelings, they resort to compulsive cleaning, handwashing, praying, counting, checking/rechecking if they have locked their door or turned off the oven. and engaging in other repetitive behaviors that include the collecting and hoarding of objects.